Shane Robinson (politician): Return to United States

 From 2005 to 2006 he worked as an English Instructor in South Korea.
 Following his return to the United States, he worked for a number of organizations, including the AIDS Project of Southern Vermont, the Iracambi Atlantic Rainforest Research and Conservation Center which is located in Minas Gerais, Brazil, and where Robinson resided for six months, and afterwards for the Coulter Companies (now known as MCI USA) for whom he helped manage non-profit clients and was the director of sustainability.
 During this period, Robinson also began work on a graduate degree in sustainable development, which he earned in 2011.
 Robinson was co-owner of Anthropocene Solutions, a sustainability, nonprofit management, and government affairs firm, and was co-executive director of The Ehlers-Danlos Society.

-In 2021 Robinson returned to school to become a teacher, and is currently a learning support math teacher at James Buchanan High School in Mercersburg, Pennsylvania.
+In 2021 Robinson returned to school to become a teacher, and is currently a learning support math and Spanish teacher at James Buchanan High School in Mercersburg, Pennsylvania.

 He also works on the side as a National Ski Patrol alpine patroller.
 He is divorced and has two children.